Tupay88/ML_12/README.md

 Analyzing the misclassification patterns of the Gradient Boosting model during non-rush hours provides insight into its decision-making and areas for improvement.

 **Common Misclassifications (Non-Rush Hours GB):**
-- **True Severe incidents** are frequently misclassified as **Low** (approx. 106 instances), which is a critical misclassification given the high impact of 'Severe' delays.
+- **True Severe incidents** are frequently misclassified as **Low** (approx. 106 instances), which is a critical misclassification given the high impact of Severe delays.
 - **True High incidents** are often misclassified as **Low** (approx. 130 instances), and frequently misclassified as **Medium** (approx. 914 instances).
-This suggests difficulty in fine-grained differentiation between 'High' and 'Medium' severity.
+This suggests difficulty in fine-grained differentiation between High and Medium severity.
 - **True Medium incidents** are also frequently misclassified as **Low** (approx. 71 instances).

 **Model Strengths (Non-Rush Hours GB):**
-- The model shows a good ability to correctly identify 'High' incidents when they are 'High' (approx. 1185 instances) and 'Low' incidents when they are 'Low' (approx. 467 instances).
+- The model shows a good ability to correctly identify High incidents when they are High (approx. 1185 instances) and Low incidents when they are Low (approx. 467 instances).
 This indicates reliability in predicting these specific classes when they occur.
-- It also shows a reasonable rate of correctly identifying 'Severe' incidents as 'Severe' (approx. 372 instances).
+- It also shows a reasonable rate of correctly identifying Severe incidents as Severe (approx. 372 instances).

 **Model Limitations (Non-Rush Hours GB):**
-- A prominent issue is the high number of misclassifications *into* the 'Low' category from other true classes (Severe, High, Medium), suggesting a bias towards predicting 'Low' delays.
+- A prominent issue is the high number of misclassifications *into* the Low category from other true classes (Severe, High, Medium), suggesting a bias towards predicting Low delays.
 This could be problematic if high-impact incidents are downplayed.
-- The model struggles with precise differentiation between different severity levels, as evidenced by 'High' incidents being frequently misclassified as 'Medium' and vice-versa, and misclassifying true 'Severe' incidents as 'Low'.
+- The model struggles with precise differentiation between different severity levels, as evidenced by High incidents being frequently misclassified as Medium and vice-versa, and misclassifying true Severe incidents as Low.
-- The 'Medium' incident type remains challenging, with low precision (0.191) despite sometimes high recall (0.511), as noted in the executive summary.
+- The Medium incident type remains challenging, with low precision (0.191) despite sometimes high recall (0.511), as noted in the executive summary.

 ---